LOWER HILL DEVELOPMENT PROJECT - OVERVIEW

 The Hill District is one of Pittsburgh's oldest residential neighborhoods and one of the Country's culturally significant African-American neighborhoods, due in large part to its contributions in music (Jazz in particular), literature and sports.
 As part of the City of Pittsburgh's urban renewal efforts of the late 1950s, the Lower Hill was declared blighted and 95 acres of the Hill District neighborhood were cleared, including 1,300 buildings, 413 businesses and 1,600 families (8,000 people).
 A new Cultural Center was planned which was to include an opera house, playhouse, art gallery, upscale hotel and apartment buildings.
 By 1966 the area contained only a new public auditorium (that became known as the Civic Arena), an apartment building and an apartment/ hotel complex.
 Significant portions of the land were never developed and remained surface parking.

-In September 2007, as part of the Lease negotiations for CONSOL Energy Center, the URA and SEA entered into an Option Agreement pursuant to which the Penguins have development rights to the 28 acres in the Lower Hill that were formerly the site of the Civic Arena.
-The Penguins are to develop one-tenth of the site each year, for ten years, with the ten years beginning in October 2013 and work to begin in October 2014.
+In September 2007, as part of the Lease negotiations for CONSOL Energy Center, the URA and SEA entered into a short-form Option Agreement pursuant to which the Penguins have development rights to the 28 acres in the Lower Hill that were formerly the site of the Civic Arena.
+The short-form Option Agreement was replaced with a Comprehensive Option Agreement in September 2014.
+The Penguins are to develop one-tenth of the site each year, for ten years, with the ten years beginning in October 2014 and work to begin in October 2015.
 The Penguins are undertaking a master planning process for the development of a new high quality, sustainable development with open spaces and residential, commercial, office, and hotel uses that will establish a renewed connection between Downtown Pittsburgh and the Hill District.
+In addition, a Community Collaboration Implementation Plan for the continued redevelopment of the Greater Hill District was entered into among the Penguins, Hill District Community and the Lower Hill Working Group, with support from the City and Allegheny County.

 Currently, the Penguins' team includes the following: Urban Design Associates, LaQuatra Bonci Associates, Trans Associates Engineering Consultants, Inc., Reed Smith LLP, Jones Lang LaSalle, Dunham reGroup LLC, Sustainable Design (MBE), ABC Consulting (WBE), Dawson Company (MBE) and Mizrahi Inc. (WBE).